LeoBaro/ACSTutorial/README.md

 The goal of this repository is to provide some usage examples of the ACS framework.
 This repository contains several tutorials, each tutorial is inside the corresponding folder.
 Inside each folder there are the following elements:

 * load_env.sh: a script that initialize the environment.
 It creates an integration area (INTROOT) folder and set the needed environment variables.
-* WORKSPACE: a folder that contains the components and a custom CDB configuration.
+* WORKSPACE: a folder that contains the components and the CDB configuration.
 * README.md: a README that describes how to integrate the components inside the ACS framework.

 ## Installation